abraham/documentation/content/en/methods/grouped_notifications.md

 : Integer.
 Maximum number of results to return.
 Defaults to 100 notifications.
 Max 1000 notifications.

 types[]
-: Array of String.
+: Array of String (Enumerable, anyOf) of [NotificationGroup#type](#type).
 Types of notifications that should count towards unread notifications.

 exclude_types[]
-: Array of String.
+: Array of String (Enumerable, anyOf) of [NotificationGroup#type](#type).
 Types of notifications that should not count towards unread notifications.

 account_id
 : String.
 Only count unread notifications received from the specified account.

 grouped_types[]
-: Array of String.
+: Array of String (Enumerable, anyOf) of [NotificationGroup#type](#type).
 Restrict which notification types can be grouped.
 Use this if there are notification types for which your client does not support grouping.
 If omitted, the server will group notifications of all types it supports (currently, `favourite`, `follow` and `reblog`).
 If you do not want any notification grouping, use [GET `/api/v1/notifications/unread_count`]({{< relref "methods/notifications#unread-count" >}}) instead.

 #### Response